bobbylight/RSTALanguageSupport/README.md

         * Local variables (when in a method body)
     * Method parameter assistance; that is, code-complete a method name, and any parameters will have a drop-downl ist of fields and local variables of the proper type for that parameter.
 This feature is currently very limited.
     * Ctrl+Shift+O (Cmd+Shift+O on OS X) opens a "Go to Member" popup, a la Eclipse.
+    * JavaOutlineTree component provides a tree view of a Java file that is updated live with edits.
 * JavaScript
     * Squiggle-underlining of syntax errors, thanks to Rhino.
-    * Code competion for variables and functions in the current source file, derived from the parser above.
+    * Code completion for variables and functions in the current source file, derived from the parser above.
 Completion choices are based on the type of the variable.
 Scope is honored.
     * Ctrl+Shift+O (Cmd+Shift+O on OS X) opens a "Go to Member" popup, a la Eclipse.
+    * JavaScriptOutlineTree component provides a tree view of a JavaScript file that is updated live with edits.
+    * Optional JSHint integration.
+If JSHint is installed on your machine, you can configure this library to use it for squiggle-underlining of syntax errors instead of Rhino.
+Point to your own .jshintrc and have full control over what issues are flagged.
 * JSP
     * Auto-completion for standard JSP tags as well as HTML 5 tags.
 * Perl